 The Council's external auditors are Grant Thornton.
 Each year the external auditors review the Council's arrangements for:

-- Preparing accounts and compliance with statutory and other relevant requirements. - Ensuring the proper conduct of financial affairs and monitoring their adequacy and effectiveness in practice. - Managing performance to secure economy, efficiency and effectiveness in the use of resources.
+- Preparing accounts and compliance with statutory and other relevant requirements. - Ensuring the proper conduct of financial affairs and monitoring their adequacy and effectiveness in practice.

+• Managing performance to secure economy, efficiency and effectiveness in the use of resources.

-In June 2022 Grant Thornton issued their Annual Audit Letter covering the audit of the Council's 2020/21 financial statements providing an unqualified opinion on the accounts.
-The Value for Money work for 2020/21 is being completed in parallel with the work for 2021/22.
-There was an unqualified conclusion on the Council's arrangements for Value for Money for 2019/20.
+In September 2019 Grant Thornton issued their Annual Audit Letter, covering the audit of the Council's 2018/19 financial statements and Value for Money conclusion, providing an unqualified opinion on the accounts and an unqualified conclusion on the Council's arrangements for Value for Money.

-There were 2 recommendations included in the Letter and no significant governance issues were identified.
-Actions have been agreed with management to address the recommendations.
+There were no recommendations included in the Letter and no significant governance issues were identified.